 Market Sector Update

-The opinions expressed in this commentary are those of the Fund’s managers and are current through Dec.
-31, 2013.
-The managers’ views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
+The opinions expressed in this commentary are those of the Fund’s manager and are current through March 31, 2014.
+The manager's views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.

 Russell 2000 Growth is an unmanaged index comprised of securities that represent the small-cap sector of the stock market.
 Russell Microcap Growth measures the performance of the micro-cap growth segment of the U.S. equity market.
 It includes those Russell Microcap Index companies with higher price-to-book ratios and higher forecasted growth values.
 It is not possible to invest directly in an index.

 Risk Factors.
 As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Investing in micro-cap stocks may carry more risk than inves

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.